 Project collaboration and communication has to be carefully managed when you're working remotely.
 As your team might be spread across the globe, getting them to collaborate effectively is crucial.
 As you’re not there in person, you have to manage your employees and projects virtually.
 Luckily, there are plenty of tools on the market to help you.

 Whether it’s project management tools or time management tools, there’s an online solution for every work process.
-Always train your employees on how to use these tools before switching to remote work to minimize the chances of any hiccups.
+Always train your employees on how to use these tools before switching to remote work to minimise the chances of any hiccups.

 Technology can also alleviate another remote working issue - isolation.
 There’s a tendency for remote workers to feel cut-off since they’re not physically working alongside their coworkers.
 Using tools to conduct regular video conferences are a great way to maintain a sense of being connected.
 Look for tools that support live chat and whiteboards to help your remote workers make the most of these calls.